Glass flat panel TV stands are one of a number of different choices you have when choosing somewhere to store your home cinema system.

 They provide good value for money and will fit comfortably into many peoples homes.

-However, if you're not yet convinced that a glass TV stand is right for you, then check out the rest of our buying guide and consider the other choices that you have.
+However, if you're not yet convinced that a glass TV stand is right for you, then check out the rest of my buying guide and consider the other choices that you have.